JarlPenguin/releases/README.md

 1. Clone your fork of this repository.

-2. Make your changes in the config.sh script (more information about the flags below).
+2. Make your changes in `config.sh` (more information about the flags below).
 Make sure you commit and push your changes to your fork.

-3. Export GITHUB_TOKEN to your GitHub token (make sure it has permissions to upload releases to your repos)
+3. Export GITHUB_TOKEN to your GitHub token (make sure it has permissions to upload releases to your repos).

 4. Optionally export TELEGRAM_CHAT and TELEGRAM_TOKEN to your respective values: